 Although there are a relatively few number of research studies

-performed on bovine colostrum all of them show empirical evidence
+performed on bovine colostrum, all of them showed empirical evidence

 of aiding athletic performance.
 It appears that strength and

 muscle mass increases are the most evident results of bovine

 colostrum supplementation.
 Some of the other noted benefits associated

 with bovine colostrum supplementation include: increased IGF-1